jonasoesch/p9/paper.md

-## Research hypotheses
+## Research hypotheses {#sec:hypotheses}

 We wanted to find out if the purported benefits of animation would apply to transitions in narrative visualization.
 More concretely if the following hypothesis would hold:

 #### H1: Relationship

-Based on the findings that animation can communicate causality and intentionality (see section >>Communicate causality and intentionality), we believe that animated transitions might imply a relationship in a more general sense.
+Based on the findings that animation can communicate causality and intentionality (see section [-@sec:causality]), we believe that animated transitions might imply a relationship in a more general sense.
 We hypothesize that animated transitions will more often lead participants to assume a relationship between two charts.

 #### H2: Causality